jeff-adkisson/swe-3313-fall-2025/project/README.md

    - You are not using `.gitignore` correctly if the following are checked into your repository (these are the most common problems - not the only problems).
      - Java: `target`, `bin`, or `out` directories are checked in. `.war`, `.jar` and `.zip` are also indicators of a problem.
-     - Java: `bin`, `obj`, or `packages` directories are checked in. `.dll`, `.jar` and `.zip` are also indicators of a problem.
+     - C#: `bin`, `obj`, or `packages` directories are checked in. `.dll` files are also indicators of a problem.
      - Python: `_pycache_`, `build`, `dist`, and `env` are indicators of a problem.
-   - Do not add your `.gitignore` file last. *Add it first.* Otherwise, you have to manually go back and remove the things `.gitignore` tells the source control system to overlook.
+   - Do not add your `.gitignore` file to your `\source` directory last. *Add it first*, then add your code.
+Otherwise, you have to manually go back and remove the things `.gitignore` tells the source control system to overlook.

 3. Create a directory named `~\implementation` and place a `README.md` file in it.
 You will put your detailed configuration instructions here.